PierreSenellart/provsql/doc/source/user/probabilities.rst

 set-reachability bit folded through the same decomposition DP) and plants it at the gate address the aggregation computes, so the per-region reliability evaluates through the linear certified route.
-Planting costs one compilation pass per group at planning time; a tracked member relation, or any deviation from the join-and-group-by-one-column shape, simply skips it (the generic evaluation is always available).
+All the groups share one compilation: the tree decomposition and variable analysis are built once, one cheap sweep runs per group, and the parts of the per-group circuits the group's members do not influence come out as the *same* gates (content-deduplicated emission), materialised once.
+A tracked member relation, or any deviation from the join-and-group-by-one-column shape, simply skips the planting (the generic evaluation is always available).

 The emitted circuits are *deterministic and decomposable by construction* (d-DNNFs), and each ``plus`` / ``times`` gate carries a